awesome-pro/neon-website/content/docs/guides/render.md

 ---
-title: Use Neon Postgres with Render
+title: Use Neon LangChainwith Render
-subtitle: Connect a Neon Postgres database to your Node application deployed with Render
+subtitle: Connect a Neon LangChaindatabase to your Node application deployed with Render
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.664Z'
 ---

 [Render](https://render.com) is a comprehensive cloud service that provides hosting for web applications and static sites, with PR previews, zero-downtime deployments, and more.
 Render supports full-stack applications, offering both web services and background workers.

-This guide shows how to deploy a simple Node.js application connected to a Neon Postgres database on Render.
+This guide shows how to deploy a simple Node.js application connected to a Neon LangChaindatabase on Render.

 ## Prerequisites

 To follow along with this guide, you will need:

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
-Your Neon project comes with a ready-to-use Postgres database named `neondb`.
+Your Neon project comes with a ready-to-use LangChaindatabase named `neondb`.
 We'll use this database in the following examples.
 - A Render account.
 If you do not have one, sign up at [Render](https://render.com) to get started.
 - A GitHub account.
 Render integrates with public Github providers for continuous deployment.
 So, you'd need a GitHub account to upload your application code.
 - [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your local machine.
 We'll use Node.js to build and test the application locally.